 According to reports from those who survived, the passenger cabin was locked during sailing trapping all inside when the ferry sank.
 Most who survived were crew members.
 The king did not endear himself to his people when he left the morning after the accident for an extended holiday.
 Much grief and anger remains over the incident within the Tongan community.

-The community had erected a memorial wall in tribute to all 74 people killed in the accident and it was being dedicated in a ceremony near the water today.
+The community has erected a memorial wall in tribute to all 74 people killed in the accident and today it’s being dedicated in a ceremony near the water.
 Sadly, Vini’s wife lost 3 members of her family in the accident.

-When I arrived back at the wharf, I didn’t see Vini anywhere.
-But I immediately noticed the massive crowd assembled across the parking lot and realized that the memorial service was still in progress.
-I made my way over to it, careful to maintain a polite distance since I was not exactly dressed for the occasion in my swimsuit cover-up.
-Vini noticed me in the crowd and made his way over to let me know he was there.
-He asked if I would mind staying until it was over and of course, I didn’t.
+But I immediately noticed the massive crowd assembled across the parking lot and realize that the memorial service is still in progress.
+I make my way over to it, careful to maintain a polite distance since I’m not exactly dressed for the occasion in my swimsuit cover-up.

 Bicycling to the Blowholes

-When I got back to the resort, I decided to take one of their mountain bikes out for a trip further up the west coast to the island’s famous Blowholes near the town of Houma.
+Back at the resort, I decide to take out one of their mountain bikes to see the island’s famous Blowholes near the town of Houma.

-As I was riding back through the village, Vini’s cellphone in my backpack started ringing.
-It was logistically impossible to get the phone out of my backpack while riding and not kill myself so I let it ring figuring maybe it was just someone trying to call him.
-A few minutes later it rang again and I realized it was probably Vini checking in on me.
+It’s logistically impossible to get the phone out of my backpack while riding and not kill myself.
+So I let it ring figuring maybe it’s just someone trying to call Vini.
+A few minutes later it rings again and I realize it’s probably Vini checking to make sure I’m still alive.

 Last Day in Polynesian Paradise

-Later that morning, Vini and I headed back over to the blowholes joined by 3 other guests who’d heard we were going and wanted in.
-It was a great idea to go back in the morning as the direction of the sunlight created rainbows over each blowhole…talk about great photos!
-So cool.
+Later that morning, Vini and I head back over to the blowholes.
+We’re joined by 3 other guests.
+They heard we were going and wanted in.

-I spent the rest of the morning and early afternoon working from the restaurant (where Pina has free wifi) before heading to the airport with several others for the flight to Samoa.
+I spend the rest of the morning and early afternoon working from the restaurant before heading to the airport with several others for the flight to Samoa.